jestrella04/sqatools-web/README.md

 ```sh
 npm run prod
 ```

 ### Serve the project

-There are several ways that you can serve the project so that you can access it via your favorite web browser.
-To keep things simple, we've crafted a custom NPM command to get you started fast:
+To keep things simple and to get you started fast, you can use the following command (an alias to PHP's built-in server) to run a basic web host serving the project:

 ```sh
 npm run serve
 ```

+Then just point your favorite browser to `http://localhost:8001`.
 If you intend to use the Response Logger tool, please make sure that `tools/integrator/getresponse/log/` folder exists and is writable by PHP.

 <!-- ROADMAP -->
 ## Roadmap